3D and augmented reality (AR) tech is helping brands tick stubborn customer experience (CX) boxes – spectacularly and profitably.

 UX and adoption convenience

 Shopify reminds us that a staggering 97% of customers have abandoned a purchase journey simply because it wasn’t convenient.
-Engineers at Enhance are solving for the challenge with better UX: Their equipment-free web version of 3D-AR requires only a WiFi connection, and gets to work in just a few clicks.
+Engineers at Enhance XR are solving for the challenge with better UX: Their equipment-free web version of 3D-AR requires only a WiFi connection, and gets to work in just a few clicks.

 3D-AR is also breathing much needed life into boring brochures and dry manuals.
 This not only does away with voluminous and unwieldy instruction booklets, but walks users through key steps (like setup, configuration, trouble shooting and maintenance) with a level of lively efficiency that traditional support channels are finding hard to match.
 The upshot isn’t just troubleshooting of implementation hitches, but also greater brand appreciation thanks to intelligent usage advice.
 In a survey, nearly 42% of customers expressed an interest in technologies where an expert would guide them.
 Hyundai’s AR instruction manual app and Ikea’s AssembleAR app captures – and caters to – this customer expectation vividly.